ivan100-ivoop/LQEmulator/README.md

 - run it without packing (emulator -p /home/user/target -rp initrd/ -noc )
 - to clear old data (emulator -p /home/user/target -c )
 - run help (emulator -h)

-  to dissmis use evertime -p <path> you can ony cd <path> also by default this folder from geting files is rootfs/ to change it i use -rp <folder> or --root <folder>
+- To dissmis use evertime -p <path> you can ony cd <path> also by default this folder from geting files is rootfs/ to change it i use -rp <folder> or --root <folder>
 ## Depends
 All Depends are auto instaling if some one is missing.
  - [QEMU](https://www.qemu.org)